-The Board of Regents approved the first doctoral degree for nursing in Montana on September 20, 2012 and the first class was admitted in Fall semester, 2013.
-The DNP degree focuses on educating nurses to the highest standards of the profession to care for people living in Montana and beyond and to lead change in health care systems.
+The DNP degree, established in 2013, focuses on educating advanced practice registered nurses to the highest standards of the profession to care for people living in Montana and beyond and to lead change in health care systems.
+The program prepares graduates to meet the educational eligibility requirements to sit for national nurse practitioner certification that corresponds with the role and population focus.
 Two areas of specialty are available for DNP-degree seeking students at MSU – Nurse Practitioner, Family/Individual and Nurse Practitioner, Psychiatric/Mental Health.

 Synopsis: The graduate program curriculum is taught by faculty in the College of Nursing and Engineering who have systems and clinical leadership experience and expertise.
 Rich clinical opportunities exist in Montana for nurses seeking to expand their outreach and grow to the level of an advanced practice registered nurse as a DNP with either a Family/Individual or Psych/Mental Health population focus.
 Certified and experienced advanced practice registered nurses guide DNP students through the clinical portion of the DNP curriculum.
-Students choose from over twenty faculty in the college who hold doctorates in nursing to lead their DNP scholarly projects.
+Students work with doctoral faculty nationally recognized for their broad and wide-ranging expertise to lead their DNP scholarly projects.
 The college provides educational preparation plus exciting opportunities to practice in rural and frontier areas of Montana.
-MSU College of Nursing faculty are recognized nationally for their broad and wide-ranging expertise.

 Scholarship: Each student completes a DNP Scholarly Project developed in collaboration with a faculty chairperson and committee.
 Examples of exciting and innovative student projects include: development of mental health outreach programs to the rural elderly; examination of alternative health practices for healing; establishment of pediatric cancer support groups for the rural client; and development of a school based clinic.
 A comprehensive exam (written and oral components) and oral defense of the scholarly project is required for DNP students.